WolfgangSteiner/CarND-Advanced-Lane-Lines/README.md

 ### 3. Computation of a Binary Mask to Identify Lane Line Pixels:
-Pleas refer to the following block diagram of the processing pipeline for the different steps taken to derive a binary image for the lane line detection:
+Pleas refer to the following block diagram of the processing pipeline for the different steps taken to derive a binary image for the lane line detection.
+All of the images shown in the block diagram can also be found in the ```output_images``` directory.

 ![](fig/pipeline.png)